The Writings

 You probably know me from my science fiction writing, mostly in Analog magazine.
 (Been there since 1998.
 It's almost like home now.)
 Some of you might know me from humorous projects I've done on the side.
 And a few of you may just be family members peeking in.
 (Hi, Mom.)

 I hope to have something for all of you here.
-I'll be featuring stories I've published over the years, along with insights into selected ones.
+I'll be listing the stories I've published over the years, along with insights into selected ones.
 I'll be showing off some of the other writing I've done, with greater or lesser connections to science fiction.
 And there will be random stuff I'll throw in from time to time, to keep things fresh.

 If you want to drop me a note -- even, or especially, to point out glitches here at the website -- my mailbox is always open.
 Not to spam, though, so I'll have to be careful spelling it out:

-shane at (the URL, minus www.)
+shane at (the URL, minus www period)

 And if that doesn't stymie the spambots, nothing will.